heylightning/mr-script/README.md

 # Description

-I automated the entire Microsoft Rewards system.
+I automated the Microsoft Rewards system.

 *Note: Check **requirements.ipynb** for requirements, setup and working.
 Head to **problem.txt** file to understand the flow.*